Sepp28/AnalyzeSportsActivities/README.md

 Fig. 4: Example: left_balance in a 3d presentation.

 The angles are calculated for each frame.
-The time sequence of the left and right balance is shown in Fig. 5.
-Periodic behavior can be seen from about frame 100 to 700.
-The left and right balance is also highly correlated.
-This is an expected feature of the analysed squat exercise.
+The time sequence of a squat exercise is shown in Fig. 5.
+The left and right balance showns a periodic behavior from about frame 100 to 700.
+In this time sequence both graphs are highly correlated.
+This is expected since both legs are bent in parallel.

 <a href="https://github.com/Sepp28" title="Graph of left and right balance over frame number">
 <img src="BackgroundImages/background2.png"